 The other nearby attractions to be explored includes Kurseong, Phalut & Sandakphu, the Tibetan Refugee Camp and the Lloyd's Botanical Garden.

-Darjeeling is well connected by air from all the major parts of the country by Bagdogra airport.
+By Air: Darjeeling is well connected by air from all the major parts of the country by Bagdogra airport.
 It is the nearest airport and is mere 3 hours drive away from Darjeeling.

-Those thinking to travel to Darjeeling by train can board the famous Darjeeling train from Sealdah and various other express trains from all around the country on a daily basis to reach the nearest railhead New Jalpaiguri.
+By Train: Those thinking to travel to Darjeeling by train can board the famous Darjeeling train from Sealdah and various other express trains from all around the country on a daily basis to reach the nearest railhead New Jalpaiguri.
 On reaching New Jalpaiguri one can board the famous Toy Train which chugs its way up to reaching Darjeeling.

-Darjeeling is well connected to Siliguri, the terminal city as a fleet of state and private buses run overnight from Calcutta to Siliguri.
+By Road: Darjeeling is well connected to Siliguri, the terminal city as a fleet of state and private buses run overnight from Calcutta to Siliguri.
 After deporting at Siliguri, enjoy a 2 hours scenic drive while traversing through the forest and tea gardens either by boarding a luxury bus or private taxi to reach Darjeeling.